digitallinguistics/API/README.md

 `delete` | An item was deleted
-`update` | A partial update was performed on the item `upsert` | An item was upserted (added or replaced)
+`update` | A partial update was performed on the item `upsert` | An item was upserted (added or replaced) `error`  | Emitted any time an error occurs outside of a callback

 Your application should add listeners for each of these events, like so: